Major Painting By Renowned Russian Artist Kasimir Malevich To Be Unveiled By Museums Around The World

+(MENAFN- ACN NewsWire) Major Painting by Renowned Russian Artist Kasimir Malevich to Be Unveiled by Museums around the World

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, NY, Dec.
-14, 2023 (GLOBE NEWSWIRE) -- Eminence Rise Media continues to be at the forefront of promoting artistic excellence and is thrilled to announce the upcoming bid for the very first time by museums around the world to display this major piece of art by Kasimir Malevich in their prestigious exhibition displays.
+NEW YORK, Dec 15, 2023 - (ACN Newswire) - Eminence Rise Media continues to be at the forefront of promoting artistic excellence and is thrilled to announce the upcoming bid for the very first time by museums around the world to display this major piece of art by Kasimir Malevich in their prestigious exhibition displays.
 Born in Kiev, to an ethnic Polish family, Kasimir Malevich (1879-1935), was a Russian avant-garde artist and art theorist, whose pioneering work and writing influenced the development of abstract art in the 20th century.

 This painting was part of the Soviet sale of art, that was nationalized after the Bolshevik Revolution in the 1920's.
 Later, in the early 1990's, the Soviet Government sold this piece of art to a western collector.